noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 ## 2. Export and Test

-After archiving and exporting the new debug build, perhaps verify that logs appear in the `log show` command (see above) before distributing.
+- Archive and export the new debug build
+- Perhaps verify that logs appear in the `log show` command (see above) before distributing.

 ## 3. Distribute